 The newest addition to the Blue Lagoon is Moss Restaurant.
-Their menu is seasonal and therefore ever-changing, but relies on Icelandic fresh ingredients.
+Their menu is seasonal and, therefore, ever-changing, but relies on fresh Icelandic ingredients.

-It's located on top of The Retreat, giving its customers beautiful views over the surrounding lava landscapes, through wall to wall windows.
+It's located on top of The Retreat, giving its customers beautiful views over the surrounding lava landscapes through wall-to-wall windows.

-Attractions in the area include countless craters, the geothermal area of Krýsuvík, Gunnuhver hot spring, lake Kleifarvatn, the Bridge Between Continents, the natural 'pool' Brimketill, and the town Keflavík.
+Attractions in the area include countless craters, the geothermal area of Krýsuvík, Gunnuhver hot spring, Lake Kleifarvatn, the Bridge Between Continents, the natural 'pool' Brimketill, and the town Keflavík.

 Picture from Visit Reykjavík

 The Reykjanes Peninsula has its fair share of geothermal areas.
 The most well known, geothermally-active ones are Seltún in Krýsuvík, by lake Kleifarvatn, and Gunnuhver, closer to the Blue Lagoon and the town of Grindavík.